 4. Goods Receipt and Inspection: The steel arrives, and the warehouse team verifies the shipment against the PO for quality and quantity.

-5. Invoice Approval and Matching: The vendor’s invoice is cross-checked with the PO and goods receipt, then approved.
+5. Invoice Approval and Matching: The vendor’s invoice is cross-checked through 2-way, 3-way, or 5-way invoice matching as per suited requirements.

 6. Payment Processing: The finance team processes payment within the agreed terms, completing the transaction.